 9. Promotional YouTube Videos – Businesses generally invest in an informative video that makes people aware of their evolution and services.
 A think-out-of-the-box idea would be if you could publish a series of videos that would show the kind of work you do and how you do it.
 Ensure you highlight the unique practices you adopt to make your services score better.
 The benefit?
 While the gains may not be tangible at the onset, it would help showcase your business’ expertise and may land you many prospective leads that would willingly pay you to get the work done.

-Get more tips for video and how to optimize your video for better local SERP ranks.
+Get more tips for video and why to start video marketing for better local SERP ranks.

 “A recent Hitwise report indicates that usage of Google Maps increased significantly as a result of more visibility from Universal Search.
 Another long-running, high-performing vertical at Google is Image Search—until the acquisition of YouTube, Image Search was Google’s second most-visited property.
 So, leveraging a combination of optimizations for both local search and image search could provide some beneficial synergies.”